 Make time for this either before you leave to work in the morning, or each night after you come home.

 Find a quiet place either in your home or outdoors as you feel the most comfortable.
 It should also have minimal distractions.

 Sit up straight.
 If you prefer another position that is fine too.
 Some people meditate while walking and some while lying down or standing too.

 Focus on your breathing and start thinking a positive mantra such as “I am at peace” for example.
 Sync this mantra with your breathing.

-Continue for a time period that you are able to do so.
+Continue for a period that you can do so.

 This is something that you can easily do even while you are at work.
-If things get really hectic and you want to not lose your temper or feel overwhelmed, simply sit in your seat or get to a break room, washroom or any place that is quiet.
-Calm yourself down and start breathing deeply focusing all the time about how the breathe forms in your abdomen and works its way up coming out through your nostrils.
+If things get hectic and you want to not lose your temper or feel overwhelmed, simply sit in your seat or get to a break room, washroom or any quiet place.
+Calm yourself down and start breathing deeply focusing all the time on how they breathe forms in your abdomen and works its way up coming out through your nostrils.
 Repeat the same process in reverse order for inhaling.
 You will feel refreshed in about five minutes.
 This is one of the most effective stress management techniques that you can make use of.

 When you get into a routine of exercising regularly, your body will begin to look and feel better.
 This automatically helps to promote your mental well-being.